 At this point, he was now becoming a celebrity with regular coverage of his activities and several honours and a series of films followed

-1962 having reached 75, he was awarded two honorary Doctor of Letters degrees by Salford and Liverpool Universities and also given the Freedom of the City of Salford
+Also in 1962, having reached 75, he was awarded two honorary Doctor of Letters degrees by both Salford and Liverpool Universities and also given the Freedom of the City of Salford

 Amongst others, he also turned down a knighthood in 1968 and Orders of the Companions of Honour in both 1972 and 1976, making him the record holder of the most British honours ever declined

-Sadly at the age of 86, L. S. Lowry succumbed to pneumonia and passed away on the 23rd February, 1976
+Sadly at the age of 86 following a stroke at his home, L. S. Lowry succumbed to pneumonia and passed away in Woods Hopsital Glossop on the 23rd of February, 1976